July 18, 2021

 Certain health conditions and taking some medications can place you at higher risk of UV damage.
 These include antibiotics, anti-inflammatories, antifungals, antihistamines, blood pressure meds, or chemotherapy drugs.

-The Cancer Care Centers of Brevard treats skin cancer patients at its locations in Melbourne, Merritt Island, Palm Bay, Rockledge, and Sebastian.
+The Cancer Care Centers of Brevard treats skin cancer patients at its locations in Melbourne, Merritt Island, Palm Bay, and Rockledge.
 Request a consultation with our specialists if you’ve been diagnosed with skin cancer.

 Categories: Skin Cancer